charliezahrlie/charliezahrlie/README.md

 this individual may be stubborn to listen to BASIC mental/physical needs. ( ex: showering, eating, sleeping, etc/more . funfact: I sweat very fast for some god knows what reason bro )

+this individual blocks people who have the same interest on a character (or rather, is posessive of a character)

 🏳 . . .

 I deeply apologise if we've argued before or if I creeped/creep you out!!